From Senator to Prisoner: The Story of Ninoy Aquino

 I have asked myself many times: Is the Filipino worth suffering, or even dying for?
 Is he not a coward who would yield to any colonizer, be he foreign or homegrown?
 Is a Filipino more comfortable under an authoritarian leader because he does not want to be burdened with the freedom of choice?
 Is he unprepared, or worse, ill-suited for presidential or parliamentary democracy?
 I have carefully weighed the virtues and faults of the Filipino and I have come to the conclusion that he is worth dying for.

-Hence, despite protestations from his family and friends, Ninoy ultimately decided to return to the Philippines in 1983.
+Hence, despite protestations from his family and friends, Ninoy ultimately decided to return to the Philippines on August 21, 1983.
 To these warnings, Ninoy responded with “I’d rather die a meaningful death than lead a meaningless life.”
 He procured travel documents under the name Marcial Bonifacio and returned to the country on August 21 in hopes of negotiating with Marcos.
 In anticipation of Ninoy’s arrival, his supporters wore yellow clothes and yellow ribbons and tied yellow ribbons around the trees surrounding Manila International Airport following the song “Tie a Yellow Ribbon Round the Old Oak Tree.”
 Ninoy’s hope of negotiating, however, was never realized; he was shot dead as he was alighting from his plane.